EXCLUSIVE-Facebook agreed to censor posts after Vietnam slowed traffic - sources

 Early last year, Vietnam accused Facebook of violating a new cybersecurity law by allowing users to post anti-government comments on the platform.

-In the months that followed, the human rights group Amnesty International said at least 16 people were arrested, detained or convicted for such posts.
+In the months that followed, Amnesty International said at least 16 people were arrested, detained or convicted for such posts.
 In November, state media reported that five more had been jailed.

 The cybersecurity law requires foreign companies such as Facebook to set up local offices and store data in Vietnam - although Facebook says it does not store user data in the country.